 Also keep in mind that if you do choose Qantas Points, Westpac levies a $50/year Qantas Rewards fee over and above the usual annual fee(s) payable on your Altitude Rewards card(s).

 Westpac Altitude Rewards: pros and cons

-Credit card loyalty programs like Altitude Rewards are advantageous in that you can earn points now, while choosing how to actually spend them later, without being locked into one specific frequent flyer program – unless you choose Altitude Qantas or Velocity Auto-Redemption and that works for you, of course.
+Credit card loyalty programs like Altitude Rewards are advantageous in that you can earn points now, while choosing how to actually spend them later, without being locked into one specific frequent flyer program – unless you choose Altitude Qantas, of course.

 As Altitude points never expire as long as your Altitude Rewards account remains open, it also allows you to collect points over time, without the risk of having them disappear before you plan to use them, as can happen in some airline frequent flyer programs.